Android2771/actors-fyp/README.md

 terminate(pongReference)
 ```

+### init
-**init**: Establishes a connection with the WebSocket network server which enables connection with other processes.
+Establishes a connection with the WebSocket network server which enables connection with other processes.
 An optional parameter can be passed to specify the number of workers that need to be spawned, each of which will be connected to the server.
 ```js
 const webSocketServer = 'ws://localhost:8080';
 const timeout = 10000;